SarahBani/BinaryStorage/README.md

 # BinaryStorage
-a simple project for storing content of files into Binary storage & retrieve them by an index
+a simple project for storing content of files into Binary storage & fetching them by an index asynchronously